carternewt/Dawei_RNA/README.md

 - Checks the quality of raw RNA reads via [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   - [project.sh](https://github.com/carternewt/RNA_Seq/blob/36b39dfb29bb867d99225d302070ba4fbc6c4406/project.sh) does not perform any sequence cleaning steps (e.g., [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)) as the RNA reads for this instance were cleaned by the sequencing company.
 We confirm the quality via FastQC.
 - Performs a psuedoalignment via [kallisto](https://pachterlab.github.io/kallisto/manual.html) and prepares a directory that can be utilized by [DEG_analysis.R](https://github.com/carternewt/RNA_Seq/blob/36b39dfb29bb867d99225d302070ba4fbc6c4406/DEG_analysis.R) for differential expression analysis
-  - If you want to conduct a traditional alignment analysis, please skip to the [ballgown.sh](https://github.com/carternewt/RNA_Seq/blob/36b39dfb29bb867d99225d302070ba4fbc6c4406/ballgown.sh) section after reading up to the kallisto section.
+  - If you want to conduct a traditional alignment analysis, please skip to the [ballgown.sh](https://github.com/carternewt/RNA_Seq/blob/36b39dfb29bb867d99225d302070ba4fbc6c4406/ballgown.sh) section.

 The first part of [project.sh](https://github.com/carternewt/RNA_Seq/blob/36b39dfb29bb867d99225d302070ba4fbc6c4406/project.sh) is all of the SLURM headers at the top of the file.